Custom Puzzle from a Photo: From Upload to Finished Jigsaw

 | 1000 Pieces with Box | 4 MP | 8 MP+ | Camera-roll original required, screenshots not acceptable |

-Modern smartphones (iPhone 11 onward, Samsung S20 onward, Pixel 4 onward) capture at 12 megapixels by default, which clears every count comfortably.
+Modern smartphones (most phones released since about 2019) capture at 12 megapixels by default, which clears every count comfortably.
 The risk is not the camera; it is downsampling.
 Photos saved from social media, screenshots, or messaging apps lose resolution silently.
-Pull from the camera roll or cloud backup, not from a Facebook download or a screenshot.
+Pull from the camera roll or cloud backup, not from a social-media download or a screenshot.

 Choosing the Right Photo for Your Puzzle